fededavs/fededavs/README.md

 # 💫 About Me:
 👋 Hello there!
 I'm Federico, I am a software development student currently pursuing a technical degree in Software Development at university.
-I have a strong foundation in Object-Oriented Programming (OOP) and experience working with APIs using Java and Spring Boot.
+I have a strong foundation in Object-Oriented Programming (OOP) and have been developing my skills in working with APIs using Java and Spring Boot.

-I am continuously expanding my knowledge and skills, and I am currently focused on learning microservices architecture.
-Additionally, I am proficient in version control with Git and have a basic understanding of HTML and CSS, which complement my backend development skills.
+I am currently focused on learning microservices architecture to broaden my technical expertise.
+Additionally, I am proficient in version control with Git and have a basic understanding of HTML and CSS, which complement my backend development learning.

-Feel free to explore my projects and reach out if you have any questions or suggestions!
+Although I am new to the IT industry, I am passionate about growing my skills and contributing to meaningful projects.
+Feel free to explore my repositories and reach out if you have any questions or suggestions!
 <br>

 # 🌐 Socials: